 We are constantly looking at innovative ways to recycle post-consumer waste.
 In Costa Rica, the Chemical Regency of the University of Costa Rica has been collecting consumables since December 2021.
 Various alternatives for recycling are currently under evaluation, including the production of biochar, a soil improvement solution.

-We know that sustainability for our business means actively reducing the impact of our products on the environment.
+We know that sustainability for our business means actively reducing the environmental impact of our products.

 This is crucial as we continue to develop a range of better alternatives to satisfy the different requirements of current adult smokers who would otherwise continue to smoke.